Ridhwana/rails/guides/source/active_record_migrations.md

 #### Non-Conventional Tables

-In some databases—such as PostgreSQL—views can even be updateable, meaning you can insert, update, or delete records through them under certain conditions.
+In some databases, such as PostgreSQL, views can even be updateable, meaning you can insert, update, or delete records through them under certain conditions.

 Imagine you're working with a legacy table like this: